 How Does PMI Work?

 Once agreed, the bank arranges PMI via their insurance providers.
-They notify you how many PMI payments you will owe and for how long.
-The borrower makes those payments monthly on top of the mortgage.
+They notify you of how many PMI payments you will owe and for how long, and the borrower makes those payments monthly on top of the mortgage.

 Is PMI Tax-Deductible?